justeslam/offsec2/notes/peer_notes.md

             > nmap 10.10.10.37 --script=/usr/share/nmap/scripts/http-wordpress-brute.nse,http-wordpress-enum.nse,http-wordpress-users.nse
         - Username enumeration
             - Check the admin of the system by going to the site with "http://10.10.10.37/?author=1"
-            - You can also go to the login page to enter a username to see if "you entered for the username <username> is incorrect" indicating that is a valid user on the system
+            - You can also go to the login page to enter a username to see if "you entered for the username $user is incorrect" indicating that is a valid user on the system
         - Core version
         - wordpress plugin upload
             - wordpress plugin upload (MUST have admin login for the wp-admin portal for this to work)